Evaluation of peripheral lymphadenopathy in adults

 Peripheral lymphadenopathy without an obvious cause after the history and physical examination presents a diagnostic dilemma.
 There are many potential causes.
 Although biopsy is sometimes the best way to reach a definitive diagnosis, it should be used judiciously.

 The general approach to the adult patient with peripheral lymphadenopathy is reviewed here.
 The evaluation and differential diagnosis of neck masses is presented separately.
 Evaluation and treatment of lymphadenopathy in children is also discussed separately.
-(See "Evaluation of a neck mass" and "Differential diagnosis of a neck mass" and "Peripheral lymphadenopathy in children: Evaluation and diagnostic approach" and "Cervical lymphadenitis in children: Diagnostic approach and initial management" and "Peripheral lymphadenopathy in children: Etiology" and "Evaluation of inguinal swelling in children".)
+(See "Evaluation of a neck mass in adults" and "Differential diagnosis of a neck mass" and "Peripheral lymphadenopathy in children: Evaluation and diagnostic approach" and "Cervical lymphadenitis in children: Diagnostic approach and initial management" and "Peripheral lymphadenopathy in children: Etiology" and "Evaluation of inguinal swelling in children".)

 ANATOMY AND DEFINITIONS